Sanster/pytorch-network-slimming/README.md

    --prune_ratio 0.75
    ```

-5. After apply Network Slimming, pruning result will be saved in model's `state_dict`.
+5. After apply Network Slimming, pruning result will be saved in checkpoint with `_slim_pruning_result` key and pruned params will be saved in another checkpoint.
-   You can load a model with or without apply pruning result.

 Run model without pruning result: